stjet/bns/bns_protocol.md

 - Change in balance: 4224 raw
 - Link (recepient): Banano address the domain should resolve to (typically the actual Banano address of the owner)

-## Maybe: Domain Freeze block
+## Domain Freeze block

 All Domain Transfer blocks sent after this block are to be ignored.
 The domain becomes an "frozen domain".
 For a TLD account, prevents issuance of new domains for that TLD.
 For a Domain Account, prevents transfer of the domain currently held by it, as well as any change in resolving and metadata.
 Not the same as a burned domain for a Domain Account as frozen domains can still resolve to an address and have metadata, while burned domains cannot

 - Subtype: change
-- Representative: Pub key of all 0s
+- Representative: Pub key (in hexadecimal) of "451", followed by sixty-two 1s

 # Domain Metadata